quchen/articles/install_haskell_platform_manually.md

 Change to where you extracted the Platform to, and run

+    ./configure \
+    --prefix=PREFIX \
+    --enable-shared \
-    ./configure --prefix=PREFIX --enable-shared --enable-profiling
+    --enable-profiling

-The `shared` and `profiling` parameters enable installation of shared Base libraries and ones for profiling purposes.
-The more important part is profiling, because you can't build any program with profiling which has a dependency not built with it.
-If you don't do this and have to profile at some point (more sooner than later, probably), then the only economical solution is a reinstallation everything with the option present this time.
+The `shared` and `profiling` parameters are to build the respective versions of the libraries in the process.
+Especially profiling is important, since a library compiled with it requires all dependencies to be as well.
+(If you don't enable it now and find out later you need it, the only viable solution will be starting from scratch again.)

-If you want a local installation, make sure to adjust the PREFIX to your likings (e.g. `/home/user/haskell-platform-VERSION`, default is `/usr/local`).
+If you want a local installation, make sure to adjust the PREFIX to your likings (e.g. `/home/user/haskell/platform`, default is `/usr/local`).
 Next, run

     make
     make install